 Calcium and vitamin D for treatment and prevention of osteoporosis.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated March 26, 2013.
 Accessed April 18, 2013.

-Dietary recommendations for cardiovascular disease prevention.
+Dietary interventions for cardiovascular disease prevention.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated April 18, 2013.
 Accessed April 18, 2013.

 Menopause.
 National Institute on Aging website.
 Available at: http://www.nia.nih.gov/health/publication/menopause.
 Updated April 17, 2013.
 Accessed April 18, 2013.